scuzzydude/asimov/asimov.md

 One way to do it would be to scoot the Louvre and give a proportional amount of scoot to every adult citizen of France.
 Within a few years, every working Jean-Luc will have sold his scoot for asimov, and the responsibility for the National Treasure of France will be redistributed to the people of the world.
 As for the already wealthy French, they'll hold onto their scoot and continue to thrive off the appreciation of Italian Renaissance masters.
 Diplomatically, a good play for the French government, as it retains possession of the contents of the Louvre -- a major driver of tourism.
 Not so great for Wesley, Jean-Luc's offspring.
 Jean-Luc spent his share of the national treasure on hookers, blow and Earl Grey tea.
 Nothing left to pass on to Wesley.

 Is there a better way?
-What if you scooted the Louvre and issued a single scoot to each baby born as a citizen of France?[^29] Once the baby reaches adulthood, he can trade the scoot or hold it -- totally voluntary.
-Once the citizen dies, the assigned scoot ceases to exists, no matter who holds it.[^30] You've got an arbitrage marketplace not only of appreciating genius but also of promoting cultural tourism and keeping citizens healthy (or at least alive) for as long as possible.
+What if you scooted the Louvre and issued a single scoot to each baby born as a citizen of France?[^30] Once the baby reaches adulthood, he can trade the scoot or hold it -- totally voluntary.
+Once the citizen dies, the assigned scoot ceases to exists, no matter who holds it.[^31] You've got an arbitrage marketplace not only of appreciating genius but also of promoting cultural tourism and keeping citizens healthy (or at least alive) for as long as possible.
 You could tie it to a national health care system or life insurance.
 There could be a popular movement to hold your national treasure for the pure genius appreciation factor.
-Maybe the national treasure funds funeral expenses for those who manage a life of pure appreciation.[^31] This scoot-chain would also serve as a national registry and replace need for a census of citizens.
+Maybe the national treasure funds funeral expenses for those who manage a life of pure appreciation.[^32] This scoot-chain would also serve as a national registry and replace need for a census of citizens.

 I suspect the more likely path for those countries with a nostalgia for runaway inflation would be for the government just to scoot National Treasures directly with the national leader acting as trustee, diluting the scoot whenever the government spends more than it should.
 Fiat currency backed by "faith in the government" is replaced by "faith that Da Vinci really was a genius."
 Might work, no modern democracy would ever elect a complete idiot.

 ### Royal Treasure

-In this modern world, it is ridiculous to have a royal family in a functioning democracy, but hey, the British can do what they want.
-They gave us Led Zeppelin; I'll give some advice in return.
-Americans, we're always grateful and here to help.

-First, you divide up all the royal estates, castles, jewelry, and art that you consider not the property of the Queen herself but belonging to the British people.
-While you're doing this inventory, you can return all the artwork stolen from the colonies.
-Make a National Treasure from this inventory.[^32]

-#### Scoot of the Crown (SOC)

-Take everything that is leftover, the personal residences of the Queen and her offspring, the summer homes, her personal jewelry, diamond encrusted pooper-scooper, and create a Scoot of Crown (SOC).
-The ISO will be tendered to the British people who want to be responsible for the royal family.
-There are plenty of Americans who prefer the Windsor to the Kardashian, so you could open the Scoot globally.
-When the SOC runs out of money, the Queen must start signing autographs or collecting speaking fees, or the scoot could be diluted with another sale.
-Maybe Parliament is charged £1000 each time the PM stops by for tea.

-In any case, the Crown can exist as long there are people willing to be responsible for it.
-It's a scoot of the *Crown* so maybe the current monarch serves as the scoot trustee and has the duty to preserve the history of genius of the kings and queens of England.
-Many of them did some great things.
-If you've watched the historically accurate docuseries *The Tudors*, you would know King Henry VIII was the inventor of the modern-day divorce industry.
-Maybe awarding a knighthood becomes the Nobel prize for divorce lawyers.
+**/\***

+**Historical_Rewrite_Redaction:**

+**Authorization Hast :#706F6F7273706172656861727279**

+**Encyclopedist Handle:hakeemala17 -- PID(80201042921)**

+**Date:09/08/2522**

+**Rewrite Boundary: 01/21/1963**

+**Justification:**

+The British Monarchy was well on it's way to destroying itself and didn't need 21^st^ century American help.
+Sometimes it's better if you let the kids clean up their own mess, Psychohistory has proven, using both post and pre-Foundation methodology, that Americans like to take credit for a lot of things would have happened anyway.
+Charles III's peaceful abdication to the Elba Khanate was written in historical stone the moment HBO told Stringer Bell to lose the accent.
+Let the British hold on to their triumphs in history, without Elizabeth II, no Zeppelin.
+Those silly third millennials did a few things right.

+**\*/**

 ## Amnesty